 In the course of our business, we may collect and store personal information of employees, customers, business partners, and other stakeholders.
 We respect the data privacy of individuals whose personal information is entrusted with us.
 Many countries have data privacy laws that govern how to handle personal information of individuals.
-We are committed to comply with applicable data privacy laws and with our Global Data Privacy Policy.
-This policy guides our company-wide approach and express the value we attach to protecting the personal information of our employees, customers, and other stakeholders.
+We are committed to comply with applicable data privacy laws and with our Data Privacy Commitments.
+These guide our company-wide approach and express the value we attach to protecting the personal information of our employees, customers, and other stakeholders.